Adolescent Upheaval: Contemporary Clinical Issues in Psychodynamic Psychotherapy with Adolescents

 Carol Valentin, Ph.D. is a clinical psychologist and a graduate of the Division 1 Psychoanalytic Training Program at the William Alanson White Institute.
 She graduated from the doctoral program in Clinical Psychology from the City University of New York in 1984 and became the Clinical Director of the Sheltering Arms Therapeutic Nursery in Harlem where she continued the legacy of Dr. Margaret Lawrence, one of the first African American psychoanalysts in New York City.
 The nursery served children ages three to five who exhibited the behavioral manifestations of psychological, physical, and sexual trauma.
 Since the closing of the nursery in 2019 Dr. Valentin now treats young adults and adults in her private practice in Princeton, New Jersey, and New York City.
 She is a co-founder of the Race & Psychoanalysis Study Group at the William Alanson White Institute and was a member of its Center for Public Mental Health.
 She has supervised doctoral level psychologists, clinical social workers, caseworkers and educational staff at both private and public institutions.

-1. Participants will understand several conceptual models for racism and the concept of intergenerational transmission of the trauma of slavery
+1. Participants will explain several conceptual models for racism and the concept of intergenerational transmission of the trauma of slavery

-2.Participants will become familiar with the particular form the denial of American slavery takes, the phantom form.
+2.Participants will discuss the particular form the denial of American slavery takes, the phantom form.

-3. Participants will appreciate the necessity of collective mourning for recognition and healing of the collective trauma of slavery.
+3. Participants will discuss the necessity of collective mourning for recognition and healing of the collective trauma of slavery.

 No Summer Classes in July and August